5 Foods to Avoid at the Salad Bar

 Avoid adding these five foods to your salad:

 1. Croutons.
 They may be small, but they're typically filled with artificial colors, flavors, and preservatives.
 The majority of croutons found in restaurants are also made of refined grains, which means all of the vitamins and protein have been stripped from them.
-Adding croutons also means adding calories, so opt for a slice of whole wheat bread or a whole wheat roll instead.2.
-Sun-dried tomatoes.
-What you’re really adding to your salad is a ton of sodium.
-A half-cup can set you back almost 500 milligrams of sodium.
-Opt for fresh tomatoes instead.
+Adding croutons also means adding calories, so opt for a slice of whole wheat bread or a whole wheat roll instead.

 3. Candied nuts.
 They’re often scattered on top of a salad with beets or blue cheese.
 And they taste so good — because they're drenched in simple sugars!
 Candied nuts are also filled with fat, sodium, artificial colors, and flavors.
 So stick to unsalted, plain nuts like walnuts or almonds that contain healthy fats and will keep you full longer.